jonsafari/spectral-scfg/README.md

 ## Things to add

-- add SciPy SVD computation as an option to those who do not have access to MATLAB
+- add SciPy SVD computation as an option to those who do not have access to Matlab
 - option to output inside and outside probability vectors as features in addition or instead of the rule marginal features
 - finish adding support for real-valued features